felipe-mig/Star_Wars_web_app_PHP/README.md

 ## 📄 Description

 ✨This <strong>Star Wars - Original Trilogy</strong> web app is built with PHP and JavaScript.
-There are a public view and a private view where the user can CREATE, READ, UPDATE and DELETE records.
+There are a public view and a private view where the users can CREATE, READ, UPDATE and DELETE records.
 The UX/UI is designed for the user to always know where everything is.
 The layout is simple to navigate and users can locate information very easily.

 📱The web app has media queries implemented.
 Therefore, the user can navigate from any mobile device.